scarf-sh/docs/docs/event-import.md

   --data-binary @events.ndjson
 ```

+To re-iterate the docs regarding the [$unique_id](https://api-docs.scarf.sh/v2.html#tag/External-event-import/operation/importEvents) field,

+> Unique identifier that uniquely identifies the event and is used for de-duplication purposes, if provided.

+If the same value for the `$unique_id` field is used, only the first event will be processed and the rest will be ignored.
+If `$unique_id` is not provided, we will generate one internally.

 ## Automation

-Currently, there is a limit of 5 concurrent imports but there are no limits on how many lines of events per import.
-A rough estimate of an import that has 1000 events takes about 1.2 minutes.
-So if you have an automation with our import api, it would be ideal to set a sleep interval after the concurrent import limit based on the estimated 1 import duration.
-This means that if you already have 5 imports in progress, you should schedule the next import after 1.2 minutes.
+Currently, there is a limit of 15 concurrent imports but there are no limits on how many lines of events per import.
+A rough estimate of an import that has 1000 events takes about 1.2 minutes when the system is not under heavy load.
+So if you have an automation with our import api, it would be ideal to set a sleep interval after the concurrent import limit based on the estimated 1 import duration, the sleep interval ideally should have an exponential backoff.
+This means that if you already have 15 imports in progress, you should schedule the next import after 1.2 minutes.